+Every creative person chooses a different path to follow their muse.
 If you use any practices to get yourself into the rhythm of your artistic process, you might enjoy this article about the rituals and routines of artists.
+You may discover some similar patterns that emerge in the lives of these artists.

-Many creative individuals rely on habits and rituals to activate their senses, elevate their moods, and clear their minds.
+They rely on habits and rituals to activate their senses, elevate their moods, and clear their minds.
 It may be as simple as waking up at sunrise, drinking three cups of coffee, taking a jog in the park, or reciting affirmations.
 Their actions impact their psyche and influence their creative productivity.
-By reading about artists’ rituals we learn another aspect of their creative process and what triggers they use to get into their rhythm.
+By reading about artists’ rituals we learn another aspect of their creative process.

 Pablo Picasso would often go to bed late and wake up late.
 He would arrive at his studio in the early afternoon and work until dusk, often standing for several hours in front of his canvas.
 The artist stated, “While I work I leave my body outside the door, the way Muslims take off their shoes before entering a mosque.”